 There is also an all abilities Liberty Swing located at Manning Park.
 An access key to operate the ramp and strap is available from the City of Cockburn.

 Manning Park Spearwood is rich with history.
-Sundays the Azelia Ley Homestead Museum is open (1.30-4.30pm) where you can wander the many rooms and learn about the history of the local area.
+The Azelia Ley Homestead Museum is open Sunday (1.30-4.30pm) and school holidays Wednesdays (10am - 1pm).
+You can wander the many rooms and learn about the history of the local area.

 How to Get There: